Skip to Main Content

 All-Inclusive, but Not in the Conventional Sense

 All-inclusive structure at Nay Palad warrants some unpacking because it functions differently from the format most travelers associate with that label.
 This is not a buffet-and-band-bar operation.
 The activity roster covers yoga, on-site massages, water sports, and access to what the property describes as a highly inclusive program, calibrated to a property of 10 villas rather than a 200-room resort.
-Rates run from approximately $2,558, which positions the property at the upper end of Philippine island accommodation and prices it against the small-key, design-conscious peer set rather than mid-tier beach resorts like Crimson Resort and Spa in Boracay or BE Grand Resort in Bohol.
+Rates run from approximately $2,558, which positions the property at the upper end of Philippine island accommodation and prices it against the small-key, design-conscious comparable set rather than mid-tier beach resorts like Crimson Resort and Spa in Boracay or BE Grand Resort in Bohol.

 Cloud 9, the surf break that defines Siargao's international reputation, is within easy reach.
 The island's character as the surfing capital of the Philippines remains the primary context for any accommodation choice here: the water is accessible, the reef is present, and even guests with no intention of surfing will find themselves oriented toward the ocean in ways that inland resorts cannot replicate.
 A three-story wooden watchtower on the property provides an refined vantage point over the break for those who prefer observation.
 Motorbike rental for island exploration is the standard mode of local transport and fits naturally within the resort's barefoot-luxury positioning.